PommE15/SDC-AdvancedLaneLines-P4/writeup.md

 #### 4. Identify lane-line pixels and fit their positions with a polynomial

-`In cells 10-15` I tried both histogram and convolution methods to detect lane lines.
-I chose histogram as it gives better result with too much tuning and here is the comparison:
+`In 10-15 code cells` I tried both histogram (2 on the right) and convolution (left) methods to detect lane lines.
+I chose histogram as it gives a better result without too much tuning and here is the comparison:

 ![alt text][image4]

 #### 5. Calculate the radius of curvature of the lane and the position of the vehicle with respect to center

-I did this in lines # through # in my code in `my_other_file.py`
+`In code cell 16` I calculated left and right lane curvatures in meters.

 #### 6. Plot lane back down onto the road

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+`In code cell 17` I projected the lane boundaries back onto the road iamge.
+Here is an example image with lane boundaries, lanes, curvature, and position from center:

 ![alt text][image6a]

+`Code cell 18` shows a summary of the pipeline I applied in this projec.
+Here are images that demonstrat how each stage works:

 ![alt text][image6b]

 ## Pipeline (video)
+#### Sanity check

-#### Link to your final video output
+#### Final video output

 Here's a [link to my video result](./output_video.mp4)